Primary carer leave is available to:

-- Employees who meet the six month criteria may take up to 26 weeks in total (less the number of weeks primary carer leave taken, up to 18 weeks).
+- Employees who meet the six month criteria may take up to 26 weeks in total.
 If two parents are sharing the leave and they both meet the six month criteria then they share this amount.

 The one or two weeks of partner’s leave is not included in the 26 week or 52 week extended leave period.